Breath (play)

-Breath is an unusually short stage work by Samuel Beckett.
+Breath is an unusually short dramaticule stage work by Samuel Beckett.
 An altered version was first included in Kenneth Tynan's revue Oh!
 Calcutta!, at the Eden Theatre in New York City on 16 June 1969.
 The UK premiere was at the Close Theatre Club in Glasgow in October 1969; this was the first performance of the text as written.
 The second performance, and the English premiere, was at a benefit held at the Oxford Playhouse on March 8, 1970.
 "The first accurate publication appeared in Gambit 4.16 (1969): 5–9, with a manuscript facsimile."

 Synopsis

 Even for Beckett, whose later plays are often extremely short, Breath is an unusually brief work.
 Its length can be estimated from Beckett's detailed instructions in the script to be about 35 seconds.
 It consists of the sound of "an instant of recorded vagitus" (a birth-cry), followed by an amplified recording of somebody slowly inhaling and exhaling accompanied by an increase and decrease in the intensity of the light.
 There is then a second identical cry, and the piece ends.
 No people are seen on stage, but Beckett states that it should be "littered with miscellaneous rubbish."
 He did specify however that there were to be "no verticals", the rubbish was to be "all scattered and lying."